Commercial General Liability Insurance in South Carolina: Fast Answers

 Compare Multiple Quotes

-Request quotes from at least three different insurers since business insurance costs vary across carriers.
-Average general liability coverage in South Carolina costs $44 per month, but rates differ by hundreds of dollars annually depending on your industry and location.
-Compare deductibles, coverage limits and whether legal defense costs count toward or sit outside your policy limits.
+Request quotes from at least three insurers, as business insurance costs vary by carrier.
+General liability coverage in South Carolina averages $44 per month, though pricing can differ widely depending on industry and location.
+Compare deductibles, coverage limits and whether legal defense costs reduce your policy limits or apply separately.

 4. 4